CLAUDE.md

 • Caching strategy: Tokens cached for 5 minutes using SHA-256 hash as key

-• Context propagation: OAuth token extracted from HTTP header → stored in context → validated by middleware → user added to context
+• Context propagation: OAuth token extracted from HTTP header → stored in context → validated → user added to context

 Integration Flow